 - Upon completion of the part of the meal that you have chosen to eat, stop all activity and assess your satiety level.
 Just notice this and observe without judgment.
 Re-check after 5-10 minutes and notice if you became more comfortable or more satiated as the food settled.
 Note your experience without judgment.

 Often we are the first to point the finger at others, “Aren’t you full yet?”
 Or, “You’re only going to eat that much?”
 Judgment for others and judgment for self, irrelevant of honest feelings.
 It is no wonder, without mindfulness principles, we begin to feel out of control when it comes to eating!

 With continued patience and practice, an inner trust around food and your body can develop.
 It may be the first time you ever felt trusting around food and your body.
 Many are raised with controlling caregivers or parents and, even with the best intentions, the result can often be an incredible insecurity and fear around eating and weight management.
 Imagine feeling peaceful, curious, knowledgeable and in control about your body and eating!

 Mindful Eating for Dummies, Laura Dawn pp 139-140

 ABOUT THE AUTHORWith over 17 years of experience, Misti Gueron, MS, RDN comes to the Khalili Center from her private practice specializing in weight control, weight loss surgery and eating disorders.
-With insight, understanding, and her friendly style, Misti helps each patient and groups of patients by teaching, problem solving, and new ways of eating and food behavior.
+With insight, understanding, and her friendly style, Misti helps each patient and groups by teaching, problem solving, and new ways of eating and food behavior.
 She celebrates their many successes, helps with setbacks and is there for the long term outcome.

 Read more articles from Misti!